Supportive, inclusive & collaborative research cultures

 Where to start?
 Advice for Research Deans

 The last part of the presentation included some practical tips on how to start building up a research culture if you have very little time and money.
 There are many free or inexpensive resources out there.
 You can join CARMA research methods consortium for development of research skills and can encourage female academics to join CYGNA.
-CYGNA is free and CARMA costs less than 50 pounds a month.
+CYGNA is free and CARMA costs less than 50 pounds a month (for the whole institution!).
 You can also refer academics to my Working in Academia page and YouTube channel, where they will find all sorts of resources to use individually.

 That said, don’t forget that a little kindness goes a long way.
 Here are some of the little things that I have found making a big impact: